 I became curious about the spider and kept a sharp eye out for it the next few days.
 What’s its story?
 What kind of spider is it?
 Is it a male or female?

-I showed it to my daughters and they reminded me that there was a spider just like it last year, same place and same time of year.
+I showed it to my daughters, and they reminded me that there was a spider just like it last year, same place and same time of year.
 This piqued my curiosity further.
 I needed to find out more.

 I enlisted my two girls (ages 11 and 7) to help.
-Using the National Wildlife Federation website, we easily looked up our eight-legged friend and found it was an Argiope Aurantia.
+Using the National Wildlife Federation website, we easily looked up our eight-legged friend and found it was an Argiope aurantia.
 She was a female, judging by her size.
 These spiders are found throughout the continental US, Canada, Mexico and Central America.
 Sadly, she will probably perish in the first hard frost but can live for years in a warmer climate.
 Like all garden spiders, she helps control pests.

 My daughters found it ironic that it happened to be October and the spider fit right in with our Halloween decorations.
 Our family does not take Halloween decorations lightly.
 We go all out every holiday, from large spiders crawling up our house and ghouls hanging from trees, to skeletons and tombstones in our front yard.
 Our motto is “go big or go home.”
 This seems to be Miss Spider’s motto, too, judging on the girth of that bee.